Medial Collateral Ligament Reconstruction

 The surgical procedure of medial collateral ligament reconstruction involves the following steps:

-- An Achilles tendon allograft is prepared
+- An allograft or autograft hamstring is prepared

 - A guide pin is carefully inserted into the medial epicondyle, avoiding accidental penetration into the intercondylar notch.
 Fluoroscopy may be used to aid in identifying the placement of the guide pin.